aizazkhandev/mern-email-verification-otp/README.md

-MERN Email Verification with OTP
+#MERN Email Verification with OTP

 This project implements a secure Email Verification System with OTP in a MERN stack application.
 It ensures user authentication by sending a One-Time Password (OTP) via email for account verification.

 🚀 Features:

+✅ User registration with email verification
+✅ OTP-based email authentication
-✅ User registration with email verification✅ OTP-based email authentication✅ Secure token handling for user verification✅ Backend built with Node.js & Express✅ Frontend developed using React.js✅ Database management with MongoDB
+✅ Backend built with Node.js & Express
+✅ Database management with MongoDB

 🔥 Tech Stack:

-Frontend: React.js, Tailwind CSS (optional)

 Backend: Node.js, Express.js